dofinn/machine-maintenance-operator/README.md

 This will not scale.

+Further developement to take into consideration the use of freeze windows will also enable customers to be assurred that these events are occurring during their designated maintenance windows.

 ## What it does
 * Queries AWS API for each instance ID in the cluster for scheduled events every 60 minutes.
 * Creates a `machinemaintenance` CR that the machinemaintenance controller reconciles